Cache Miss Estimation for Non-Stationary Request Processes: Asymptotic Expansion

 where $\phi_k$ is a polynomial of degree $\lfloor k/2 \rfloor$, as shown in the proof of Lemma~\ref{lem:gamma}. \end{rmk}

-\begin{rmk} Theorem~\ref{pro:asymptotic_expansion} can be proved by purely analytical methods.
+\begin{rmk}[Laplace Asymptotic Method] Theorem~\ref{thm:asymptotic_expansion} can be proved by purely analytical methods.
 Indeed, \eqref{eq:ave_nmiss_scaling} can be written in integral form, after using the change of variables $w \mapsto w/\CSz$, as

-Theorem~\ref{pro:asymptotic_expansion} then follows by expanding this integral using the Laplace method (see~\cite[(3.15)]{miller2006applied}) and $\Gamma(\CSz)$ using the Stirling formula.
-This method is more complicated, since it involves the expansion of both numerator and denominator in powers of $\sqrt{\CSz}$. \end{rmk}
+Theorem~\ref{thm:asymptotic_expansion} then follows by expanding this integral using the Laplace method (see~\cite[(3.15)]{miller2006applied}) and $\Gamma(\CSz)$ using the Stirling formula.
+The expansion of the numerator must be performed through a Taylor series of function $f_\AveSojourn$ around the extremal point of the argument $w - \log (w)$ of the exponential term, that is, near $w=1$.
+This method is, however, more complicated, since it involves the expansion of both numerator and denominator in powers of $\sqrt{\CSz}$. \end{rmk}

-The smoothness assumptions on the function $\AveNMiss$ in Theorem~\ref{pro:asymptotic_expansion} can usually be checked readily on a case by case basis, by justifying interchange of derivation and expectation in \eqref{eq:ave_nmiss_ttl} using dominated convergence.
+The smoothness assumptions on the function $\AveNMiss$ in Theorem~\ref{thm:asymptotic_expansion} can usually be checked readily on a case by case basis, by justifying interchange of derivation and expectation in \eqref{eq:ave_nmiss_ttl} using dominated convergence.
 Nevertheless, it is difficult to give a general result.

 To conclude this section, we show that these smoothness assumptions hold for a class of random intensities $\DocReqInt$ which is suitable for modeling purposes.
 This class is built by randomly scaling a deterministic shape function in both domain and range.
 It includes the families used in previous works~\cite{traverso2013temporal,olmos2014catalog}.